WillACosta/astronomy/README.md

 ## Rename the '.env-example' file to '.env' in the root directory with
 $ mv .env-example .env

-## Open the file and add your API KEY
+## Open the file and add your API KEY (Get on https://api.nasa.gov/)

 ## Run the app
 $ flutter run